Q. I’ve heard that Obamacare’s preventive care mandates only help women. I’m a man, and I feel like I’m getting the

 In normal circumstances, there’s a delay that can last nearly two years before recommendations from USPSTF, HRSA, or ACIP are built into health insurance plans.
 But for COVID-19 vaccines, that was shortened to just 15 business days.
-ACIP finalized their recommendation for the COVID-19 vaccine on December 13, so all non-grandfathered health plans cover COVID-19 vaccines with zero-cost sharing as of early January 2021, which was well before the vaccines were actually available for most people).
+ACIP finalized their recommendation for the COVID-19 vaccine in mid-December 2020, so all non-grandfathered health plans cover COVID-19 vaccines with zero-cost sharing as of early January 2021 (which was well before the vaccines were actually available for most people).

 Has a judge ruled that health plans will no longer cover preventive care?

 In September 2022, Judge Reed O’Connor issued a ruling in Braidwood v.
 Becerra that potentially threatens the ongoing coverage of services recommended by the USPSTF.
 But for the time being, nothing has changed.
 The judge has asked the parties in the lawsuit to submit additional information and we do not yet know the scope of the eventual ruling (whether it will apply only to the plaintiffs, or potentially nationwide) or whether it will be stayed (not go into effect) while the case is appealed.

 Judge O’Connor ruled that requiring health plans to cover services recommended by the USPSTF violates the Appointments Clause, because members of the USPSTF have not been nominated by the president or confirmed by the Senate (this is by design; Congress intended this body to be comprised of experts who are free from political interference).